igprya/Autolocker/README.md

 # Autolocker
-Web-camera and your face-based authorization.
+Camera and your face-based authorization.

 ## Foreword
 This is my frist C++ project in probably 10 years, so there's a high chance that it's anywhere from somewhat to catastrophically poorly written.